What’s the Difference Between a Slow Cooker and Pressure Cooker?

-But while they can both produce similar results, these two appliances are quite different.
-If you've ever wondered about the differences, here's a quick guide.
+While they can both produce similar results, these two appliances are actually quite different.
+If you’ve ever wondered about the differences, here’s a quick guide.

 As the name implies, slow cookers and Crock-Pots use low heat to cook foods over a long period of time.

 Slow cookers and Crock-Pots use moist heat to cook food over an extended period of time, usually anywhere from four to 10 hours, over a low temperature.
 Food is placed inside the cooker (which sits inside a heating unit), covered with a lid, and set to either a low or high heat setting.
 Depending on the recipe, occasional stirring may be required, but overall it’s a very hands-off cooking tool.

 Many slow-cooker meals allow the convenience of “set it and forget it” although, because of the long cook time, slow-cooker meals may require a bit of planning.

 There are few things you can’t make in a slow cooker!
 These appliances are great for everything from soups and stews, to vegetables, meat, fish, bread, and even desserts.

 A pressure cooker is an appliance that uses steam heat and pressure to cook food faster than conventional cooking methods.